MicrochipTech/wireless_15_4_phy_trx/README.md

 ![](docs/mcc_code_gen.jpg)

-Note 1: After generating the code via MCC, please do the following configs.
+Note 1: After generating the code via MCC, make sure to implement the following changes.
 Right click on the project and go to properties.
 Select xc32-gcc.
 Under the option categories, select Preprocessing and Messages.
 Double click on the Preprocessor macros and add the symbol, PHY_AT86RF212B/PHY_AT86RF233 depending on the preference.
 Remove ENABLE_NETWORK_FREEZER & Chimera_SOC symbol if MiWi is used.

 Note 2: To optimise the NVIC priority levels of different peripherals used such as EIC, SPI and TC, go to project source files>config>default>peripheral>plib_nvic.c, change the NVIC priority as shown in the image below: